soul9/gofast/README.md

 I really like the idea that plan9 used with Venti and Fossil.
 Venti is a block store, and fossil is a filesystem that builds on that.
 I would go further with the idea:
   * A permanent block store for each user's own data
-  * a worm cache, that can use unused disk space to cache other user's data, and can simply be garbage collected by discarding the least used data
+  * a worm cache, that can use unused disk space to cache other user's data, and can simply be garbage collected by discarding the least used blocks

 In this scheme, when a user accesses an other user's data, the blocks are cached to his disk, creating multiple redundant and local copies of the blocks of each user's files.